soura-phy/soura-phy.github.io/index.md

 ## Projects

 * ***Non-adiabatic wave propagation in dimer***.
 Supervisor: _Dr.
 Vivek Tiwari_, Solid State and Structural Chemistry Unit, Indian Institute of Science.
-Duration: May 2021 to May 2024
+Duration: May 2021 to May 2022
 * ***Dark matter decay and Positron annihilation in the Interstellar Medium***.
 Supervisor: _Prof.
 Mark Krumholz_, Research School of Astronomy and Astrophysics, Australian National University.
-Duration: May 2023 to <..continuing..>
+Duration: May 2023 to July 2023
+*  ***Cosmological Non-Gaussianities and their associated soft limits***.
+Supervisor: _Dr.
+Rajeeev Kumar Jain_, Department of Physics, Indian Institute of Science.
+Duration: August 2023 to <..continuing...>

 ## Academic Interests